Startup Formation Data Systems offered a sneak peek of its data and storage virtualization software this week at...

 Mark Lewis: The major radical thing that we did differently at Formation was we're not embracing legacy storage models.
 We're not trying to do what Invista did, what ViPR tried to do, what all these things tried to do.
 When you're a big company and you have a lot of products, and you want to keep selling those products, and you've sold all those products, you try to build software that runs on top of those products to make all those complicated products look simple.

-The problem with that is it's not simple, and it's not cheap.
+The problem with that is that it's not simple, and it's not cheap.
 You still need to manage the core products, and then you've just added more software on top.
 So, the lesson learned in products like Invista was: You can't really add complexity on top of complexity and create simplicity.
 It just doesn't work.

 If you look at something like [Amazon Web Services] AWS and public cloud in Amazon, they don't use anybody's storage below their system for AWS.
 They used bare metal.
 They wrote software.
 And they wrote modern software.